rosszurowski/elle/Readme.md

 });
 ```

-You can write your components as modules:
+It also makes it easier to write your code in a modular way:

 ```js
 class Timestamp extends Elle {